 - ensuring that partners work together to achieve the best outcomes for Victoria’s marine and coastal environment.

 Marine and Coastal Act fact sheet (PDF, 334.7 KB)

 Victoria's Marine and Coastal Reforms Final Transition Plan (PDF, 7.9 MB)

 The Act is complemented by Victoria's Marine and Coastal Reforms Final Transition Plan (the plan), a document identifying a program of policy reforms and on-the-ground actions, many already underway, to transition to the new system over the coming years.
 The plan reflects the directions of the Act and responds to recommendations made in the Victorian Auditor-General’s Office report, Protecting Victoria’s Coastal Assets, released in March 2018.

 The plan lists 45 actions to be delivered between 2018 and 2022.
 The statewide Marine and Coastal Policy, including the Marine Spatial Planning Framework, and the statewide Marine and Coastal Strategy comprise key actions in the plan.

-On 1 August 2018, the inaugural Marine and Coastal Council (the council) was appointed under the Marine and Coastal Act 2018.
+On 1 August 2018, the inaugural Marine and Coastal Council was appointed under the Marine and Coastal Act 2018.
 The council will be chaired by Dr Anthony Boxshall and has been appointed for a three year term.
 The seven members with expertise related to the functions set out in section 16 of the Act are: